uxsolutions/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 0, "days"

 Set a limit for the view mode.
 Accepts: "days" or 0, "months" or 1, and "years" or 2.
 Gives the ability to pick only a month or an year.
-The day is set to the 1st for "months", and the month is set to January for "years".
+The day is set to the 1st (or value given with the ``defaultDay`` option) for "months", and the month is set to January (or value given with the ``defaultMonth`` option) for "years".

 multidate
 ---------